MicrosoftDocs/powerquery-docs/powerquery-docs/query-folding-basics.md

 Depending on how the query is structured, there could be three (3) possible outcomes for this mechanism:
 * **Full Query Folding** - When all of your query transformations get pushed back to the data source and no processing occurs locally by the Power Query engine.
 Instead you receive your desired output directly from the data source.
 * **Partial Query Folding** - When only a few transformations in your query, and not all, can be pushed back to the data source.
 This means that a subset of your transformations will be performed at your data source and the rest of your query transformations will occur locally.
-* **No Query folding** -  When the query contains transformations that can't be translated to the native query langauge of your data source either because the transformations are not supported or the connector doesn't support Query folding.
+* **No Query folding** -  When the query contains transformations that can't be translated to the native query language of your data source either because the transformations are not supported or the connector doesn't support Query folding.
 For this case Power Query gets the raw data from your data source and works locally with the Power Query engine to achieve your desired output.

 >[!NOTE]
 >The Query folding mechanism is primarily available in connectors for structured data sources such as but not limited to [Microsoft SQL Server](Connectors/sqlserver.md) and [OData Feed](Connectors/odatafeed.md).